ktorio/ktor-documentation/topics/requests.md

 Ktor allows you to handle incoming requests and send [responses](responses.md) inside [route handlers](Routing_in_Ktor.md#define_route).
 You can perform various actions when handling requests:
 * Get [request information](#request_information), such as headers, cookies, and so on.
 * Get [route parameter](#route_parameters) values.
-* Obtain parameters of a [query string](#query_parameters).
+* Get parameters of a [query string](#query_parameters).
 * Receive [body contents](#body_contents), for example, data objects, form parameters, and files.

 ## General request information {id="request_information"}
-Inside a route handler, you can get access to request data using the [call.request](https://api.ktor.io/%ktor_version%/io.ktor.application/-application-call/request.html) property.
-This property returns the [ApplicationRequest](https://api.ktor.io/%ktor_version%/io.ktor.request/-application-request/index.html) instance and provides access to various request parameters.
+Inside a route handler, you can get access to a request using the [call.request](https://api.ktor.io/%ktor_version%/io.ktor.application/-application-call/request.html) property.
+This returns the [ApplicationRequest](https://api.ktor.io/%ktor_version%/io.ktor.request/-application-request/index.html) instance and provides access to various request parameters.
 For example, the code snippet below shows how get a request URI:
 ```kotlin
 routing {
     get("/") {